 In the selected sample of 2.66 lakh customers, 21,573 customers, amounting to 8.09%, were identified as customers who have availed top-up loan basis the criteria outlined in the previous segment.
-Also, out of 1.08 lakh loans disbursed after August -20 to clients with existing relationship, 25.56% of loans or 27,642 loans can be classified as top-up loans.
+Also, out of 1.08 lakh loans disbursed after August 2020 to clients with existing relationship, 25.56% of loans or 27,642 loans can be classified as top-up loans.

 Exhibit 2 shows the transition matrix of earlier loans before and after the disbursement of the top-up loan.
 For instance, 22.34% of overall top-up loans have been sanctioned to close the earlier obligations in 1-29 DPD.
-It can be clearly inferred that 46.7% of the top-up loans have been used to close the previous loans which are in >0 DPD and 43.67% of top-up loans have been used to improve the DPD status or help the earlier loan remain in the same DPD status.
+It can be clearly inferred that 46.7% of the top-up loans have been used to close the previous loans which are in >0 DPD and 43.67% of top-up loans (total of all the cells highlighted with grey in exhibit 2) have been used to improve the DPD status or help the earlier loan remain in the same DPD status.
 Only in less than 10% of the cases the DPD status has worsened after disbursement of the top-up loan